jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 **Enabling technologies:**<br/>
 Ideally the students should work in some kind of version control system that lets them revert to a previous version if they break something (and don't know how to fix it).
-Note that C-z and C-y can be used to traverse deep history within each cell, but not across cells.
+Note that undo and redo, Ctrl-z and Ctrl-y, can be used to traverse deep history within each cell, but not across cells.

 ## Coding as translation